kousha1999/kousha1999.github.io/posts/2021/postMessage-Vulnerabilities.md

 # postMessage and Misconfigurations
-I'll discuss about postMessage feature and how it can be vulnerable by wrong way implementation.
+I'll discuss the postMessage feature and how it can be vulnerable by wrong way implementation.
 First I'm going to talk about what is postMessage feature actually, then we are going to code and use it, at the end we will take a look at vulnerabilities.

 ## What is postMessage?

-`postMessage()` is a feature that introduced in HTML5 and you can use it by JavaScript.
+`postMessage()` is a feature introduced in HTML5 and you can use it in JavaScript.
-This feature let you send data between different Window objects (it can be an `iframe` or `window.open()`).
+This feature lets you send data between different Window objects (it can be an `iframe` or `window.open()`).
-`SOP` is a mechanism which block the cross-origin requests, It means if we request a resource that is not in the same-origin, our request will send but the response will return an error.
+**Same-Origin Policy** (`SOP`) is a mechanism that blocks the cross-origin requests, It means if we request a resource that is not at the same origin, our request will send but the response will return an error.
 In a word **Origin** is:

 >Origin = Protocol + Domain + Port

-SOP Will return an error in response if one of the **protocol**, **domain** or even **port** change. postMessage provided a secure way that let you bypass this security mechanism.
+**SOP** Will return an error in response if one of the **protocol**, **domain**, or even **port** changes. postMessage provided a secure way that let you bypass this security mechanism.

 A `postMessage()` syntax is something like: